The Droga Indigenous Architecture Scholarship Program

 The scholarship will support Indigenous students through the Bachelor and Master degree requirements for professional recognition as an architect.

 To be eligible for the Scholarship, an applicant must meet all of the following criteria:

-- Commencing full-time enrolment in the Bachelor of Design in Architecture; and
+- commencing full-time enrolment in the Bachelor of Design in Architecture (single or combined), and

-- Achieve an ATAR or equivalent of 69 or above, excluding bonus points or be an applicant who has accepted an offer through the Jumbunna Institute for Indigenous Education and Research Direct Entry Programme; and
+- have achieved an ATAR or equivalent of 69 or above, excluding bonus points or be an applicant who has accepted an offer through the Jumbunna Institute for Indigenous Education and Research direct entry program, and

 - All applicants must apply using the UTS online Scholarships Application form to be eligible.

 - All applicants must be available to attend an interview in person.

 As demonstrated in the Scholarship application and interview: